ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 ### Subnets

-Subnets are Avalanche's solution to scaling, and allow Avalanche to scale to handle an infinite amount of Dapps in its ecosystem.
+Subnets are Avalanche's solution to scaling, and allow Avalanche to scale to handle an infinite amount of interoperable Dapps in its ecosystem.

-Interoperability between Subnets are supported through Avalanche Warp Messaging (AWM).

 To learn more about Subnets, click [here](/docs/subnets/README.md).